-- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the Drug List.
-In some cases, you may be able to obtain a drug that is not on the drug list.
+- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the "Drug List."
+In some cases, you may be able to obtain a drug that is not on the "Drug List."
 For more information, please see Chapter 9.

-Section 3.3 How can you find out if a specific drug is on the Drug List?
+Section 3.2 How can you find out if a specific drug is on the "Drug List?"

-You have 4 ways to find out:
+You have five ways to find out:

-- Check the most recent Drug List we provided electronically.
-(Please note: The Drug List we provide includes information for the covered drugs that are most commonly used by our members.
-However, we cover additional drugs that are not included in the provided Drug List.
-If one of your drugs is not listed in the Drug List, you should visit our website or contact Member Services to find out if we cover it.) - 2.
+- 1. Check the most recent "Drug List" we provided electronically.
+(Please note: The "Drug List" we provide includes information for the covered drugs that are most commonly used by our members.
+However, we cover additional drugs that are not included in the provided "Drug List."
+If one of your drugs is not listed in the "Drug List," you should visit our website or contact Member Services to find out if we cover it.) - 2.
 Visit the plan's website (www.wvsenioradvantage.com).
-The Drug List on the website is always the most current. - 3.
-Call Member Services to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list. - 4.
-Ask your PCP to find out if a particular drug is on the plan's Drug List.
+The "Drug List" on the website is always the most current.